 What do you think are the major benefits of free play for young children?

-If the interviewer asks you this question, you have to explain the main concept behind this method to show that you have done your research, and then explain why you find it helpful and how you will prioritize it during your classes.
+If the interviewer poses this question, explain the main concept behind this method to show that you have done your research, and then explain why you find it helpful and how you would prioritize it during your classes.

 How do you promote family involvement?